leighajarett/bigquery-guide.github.io/pages/2_bigquery_internals/query_execution.md

 From this diagram, we can see at a high level how BigQuery breaks down execution into different stages:

-1. In the first stage, a set of leaf nodes access the distributed storage to read the table, filter down the records, and generate partial counts
+1. In the first stage, a set of workers access the distributed storage to read the table, filter down the records, and generate partial counts

 2. These workers then send their counts to another stage, which sums them all together and returns the final result to the query controller.